sourcey/sourcey.com/source/2014-03-26-rails-4-omniauth-using-devise-with-twitter-facebook-and-linkedin.markdown

 Thanks to everyone who submitted comments and changes!
 For a list of code changes [see here](#changes).

+A quick word of warning: This isn't a complete code example, it's a hackers guide to using OmniAuth in Rails the right way.
+If you're looking for a full fledged demo then there are plenty available on Github.

 ## Basic Implementation

 So, without further ado, here is the code: